 The Fit4home Compact treadmill doesn’t come with any frills.
 That’s appealing for a runner who doesn’t need a lot of distractions.
 A tubular steel frame suggests this treadmill is going to last for a decent amount of time.
 Because it arrives almost completely assembled, you won’t spend your weekend putting it together.

 A large running area and Bluetooth capabilities makes this Branx Fitness Treadmill pretty amazing.
 There’s a dual shock ten-point cushioned absorption system.
-A max speed of 12kph and a 3.5 CHP motor means this treadmill is going to hold up to even the most gruelling of runs.
+A max speed of 12 km/h and a 3.5 CHP motor means it’s going to hold up to even the most gruelling of runs.

 A soft drop system made from a German hydraulic stunt makes closing and opening this foldable treadmill a breeze.
-A 160kg max user weight makes this treadmill a great choice for just about everyone.
+A 160 kg maximum user weight makes this treadmill a great choice for just about everyone.

 - 21 pre-set programs & Bluetooth